 When you see instant porridge in a supermarket, check out the ingredients.
 Many brands have added sugar, salt or other chemicals.
 Make sure you are not accidentally loading yourself (or your family) with the poison which is high levels of added sugar.

-If you are more of a toast person for breakfast then consider switching your regular bread for oat bread.
-This stuff is great toasted and once again fruits, in particular blueberries can be added for extra taste.
+If you are more of a toast person for breakfast then you can switch your regular bread for oat bread.
+This stuff is great toasted and once again fruits, in particular blueberries should be added for extra taste.